 - A grill basket makes the grilling easy.
 If you don’t have one, grill larger pieces, then cut them into smaller pieces before adding them to the risotto.

 - If you don’t have a grill, roast the vegetables in the oven at 425F for 15-20 minutes or sauté them in a skillet.

 - Skip the grilled vegetables.
 Add chopped herbs instead if you like.

 - Buy grated Parmesan cheese (if using).

 - Purists may say you have to make a risotto right before serving.
 With this method, I find it’s perfectly delicious when warmed up in the microwave with some extra broth or water to loosen it up.
-Alternatively, keep in on Warm in your instant pot for up to an hour.
+Alternatively, keep it on the warm setting in your instant pot for up to an hour.
 Stir in extra broth before serving if needed.

-- Lemon risotto can be a great potluck dish.
+- Lemon risotto in an instant pot can be a great potluck dish.
 Prepare the dish (I suggest using the full 4 1/4 cups broth as the risotto thickens on standing), then microwave for a minute or two or as needed, stirring part way through.